Simple Kidney Cysts

 - Fever and chills (if the cyst becomes infected)

-- Elevated blood pressure (if the cyst compresses the rest of the kidney)
+- Elevated blood pressure (if the cyst compresses the kidney)

 - Problems passing urine (if the cyst blocks the ureter, the tube that passes urine from the kidneys to the bladder)